miniBill/witch-awakening/DLCs/Core/Quests.md

 + Represent the family you most closely align with, or be neutral.
 + As an Alliance member yourself, you yourself might be the candidate for marriage on behalf of one of the families, this could be great opportunity to raise your standing among the courts.
 + Beware of social missteps and courtly insults

+### Sidebar
-+ If you are the marriage candidate, you can customize the other by making a second build for them, and link a picture for them.
+If you are the marriage candidate, you can customize the other by making a second build for them, and link a picture for them.

-FRAGMENTS OF SELF
+## Quest: Fragments Of Self
-Epic (Outsiders)
+- Slot: Epic
+- Faction: Outsiders

-Threat 10
+- Threat: 10
-Conflict 1
+- Conflict: 1
-Reward 10
+- Reward: 10

 Must have the Aberration perk.
 Far Gods aren't exactly known for their care of this human thing “Consent”.
 One day you suddenly find yourself in front of a yawning chasm with the symbol of the Far God faction you associate with, a tendril of some manner (Chain, tentacle, wires, etc) pulls you through.
 You'll find yourself in a windowless labyrinthine dungeon-laboratory with no apparent authority figures but automatic systems (magic, technological, or in between) and jam packed full of abominations and horrors.
 There are a dozen duplicates of yourself and none of you know who is the original.
 Every day there is a new esoteric task required of you.